MarcoGarofalo94/MFE_communication/README.md

 # React TS - Nextcloud Boilerplate
-Place this app in **<your nextcloud instance folder>/data/custmom_apps/
+Place this app in **<your nextcloud instance folder>/data/custom_apps/
 # About this boilerplate

-This is a boilerplate I set up to easily start developing a Nextcloud App with React and Typescript
+This boilerplate is a starting point to develop a Nextcloud application using Typescript and React.
+There are many features involved in this project such as HRM (Hot Module Replacement) and Live Reloading.
+In order to benefit of these two feature an appropriate (docker) compose architecture has to be se, see __todo: nextcloud instance link repo.

+## How does it work?
+Developing an application is a time consume activity, in order to optimize this process, there are many features and approachs useful to speed up the whole  development process such as HMR and Live Reloading.

+### Webpack
+ee

 ## Reproducing the steps